valkheim/KTNE-IRL/README.md

 ## License

+Copyright (C) 2017-2018 Charles Paulet

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

-This project is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE) file for details
+See the [LICENSE.md](LICENSE) file for details